 There's no universal "better" when it comes to moissanite vs lab diamond.
 The right stone is the one that matches your priorities, your budget, and what makes your heart beat faster when you look at your hand.

-• Sustainability is important to you.
-Moissanite production typically requires less energy than lab diamond production.
+- Sustainability is important to you — moissanite production typically requires less energy than lab diamond production.

-• You’re comfortable choosing something less traditional and want a ring that feels a little different from the classic diamond path.
+- You're comfortable choosing something less traditional and want a ring that feels a little different from the classic diamond path.

-• You specifically want a diamond.
-Lab diamonds are chemically, physically, and optically identical to mined diamonds.
+- You specifically want a diamond — lab diamonds are chemically, physically, and optically identical to mined diamonds.

-• You prefer traditional sparkle.
-Lab diamonds reflect more white light with less rainbow fire than moissanite.
+- You prefer traditional sparkle — lab diamonds reflect more white light with less rainbow fire than moissanite.

-• Independent grading matters to you.
-Lab diamonds can be certified by GIA using the same 4Cs grading system as natural diamonds.
+- Independent grading matters to you — lab diamonds can be certified by GIA using the same 4Cs grading system as natural diamonds.

-• Resale potential is something you consider.
-Lab diamonds may retain around 20-40% of their purchase price, while moissanite generally has minimal resale value.
+- Resale potential is something you consider — lab diamonds may retain around 20–40% of their purchase price, while moissanite generally has minimal resale value.

-• Your partner’s preference is firmly set on a diamond.
-A lab diamond delivers that while avoiding mining.
+- Your partner's preference is firmly set on a diamond — a lab diamond delivers that while avoiding mining.

-Both moissanite vs lab diamond are beautiful, ethical, lab-created stones.
+Both moissanite and lab diamond are beautiful, ethical, lab-created stones.
 Moissanite offers more fire and bigger savings.
 Lab diamonds offer the traditional diamond experience.
-The best stone is the one that makes you smile when you look at your hand.

 At Aquamarise®, we offer handcrafted moissanite rings and lab diamond rings set in 14K and 18K solid gold.
 Every ring is designed to last, ethically sourced, and built to become an heirloom.
+Have questions?
+Contact Aquamarise® for personalized guidance on choosing the right stone for your ring.

 No, moissanite is not the same as a lab-grown diamond.
 Moissanite is silicon carbide (SiC), while lab-grown diamonds are pure carbon, identical to mined diamonds.
 They are entirely different gemstones with distinct optical properties, hardness levels, and price points.